- Where is Capri?

 - Capri - San Costanzo (Marina Grande)

-- Where can I find a taxi on Capri?
+- Where can I hail a taxi on Capri?

-- Taxis wait in Marina Grande, near to the Piazzetta, in Marina Piccola and in Piazza Vittoria in Anacapri.
-The island's taxis are often open-top models and have 7 seats.
-You can get a taxi anywhere on the island by phoning Radiotaxi: +39 081 8371414.
+Taxis can be found at the main tourist destinations: Marina Grande, near the Piazzetta, Marina Piccola,and Piazza Vittoria in Anacapri.
+Taxis are open top and can carry 7 passengers.
+You can also call a taxi from anywhere on the island through Radiotaxi: +39 081 8371414.

 - Can I rent a car on Capri?

-- No, there are no car rental companies on the island.
-What you can do is rent a scooter.
+- No, there are no car rental agencies on the island.
+There are scooter rentals.

 - For more information:

 - Getting Around Capri, Italy

 - How long in advance should I book a hotel on Capri?